Here are some simple answers to your most frequently asked questions.

 How does Content Mapper get high quality XML from Microsoft Word?

-Content Mapper takes control of the Microsoft Word interface and only allows the use of elements that are permitted by the schema.
-The result is ease of use for the author and implementation of standards-based publishing.
-The Microsoft XML is not driven by schemas or DTD’s.
-It does everything, but constrains nothing, leaving the organization short of its goals of achieving the advantages of XML for single source and multi-channel publishing while controlling authoring and publishing.
+Content Mapper takes control of the Microsoft Word user interface and only allows the use of elements that are permitted by the schema.
+The result is ease of use for the author and the implementation of standards-based publishing with XML behind the scenes.

 What are the advantages of Content Mapper over traditional XML editors like XMetal, Arbortext Editor, Structured Framemaker and XML Spy?

-Content Mapper allows the author to work in the familiar Microsoft Word-based environment.
-The environment is WYSIWYG (What you see is what you get) and the author never has to see the underlying XML.
-Ease of use, cost, ease of implementation, and time to results are key advantages.
+The audience for these products is different.
+Content Mapper allows non-techncial authors to work in the familiar Microsoft Word-based environment.
+The environment is WYSIWYG and the author never has to see the ugly, but useful XML.
+Ease of use, cost, ease of implementation, and time to productivity are key advantages.
+Content Mapper works effectively in an environment where technical staff uses an XML editor like Oxygen, but enterprise authors work in MS Word.

 Learn more about Content Mapper and Take The Tour.

 Return to Top

-Why are you selling Content Mapper for about half of the list price of competing XML editors?
+Why are you selling Content Mapper for less than half of the list price of competing XML editors?

-We are trying to help the industry achieve wide-scale adoption of XML and we believe that the two primary roadblocks to enterprise adoption have been the cost of the products, ease of use, and the cost of required support from technical staff.
-These issues have been addressed in a way that will make large scale adoption of XML-based authoring simple and effective.
-XML is not rocket science.
-Content Mapper is very easy to learn and use, so our objective is “simply xml.”
+We are trying to help the industry achieve wide-scale adoption of XML and we believe that the primary roadblocks to enterprise adoption have been the cost of the products, ease of use, consulting fees, and the cost of ongoing support from technical staff.
+These issues have been addressed in a way that will make large scale adoption of XML-based authoring simple and cost-effective.
+XML may be rocket science, but enterprise authoring should not be.
+Content Mapper is very easy to learn and use, so our objective is “Simply XML.”